Cannot Make SBA Loan Payment – What Happens if I Default on My SBA Loan?

 What assets could be in jeopardy?
 How do I protect myself when in default on my loan and a resolution is not reached?

 How about your retirement accounts?
 Clients ask us all the time if their creditors will come after their retirement savings.
-There is no clear cut answer to this question as it depends on the laws in your State of residency, but generally most States have some laws in place to protect your nest egg, but it is not the case everywhere.
-Definitely do a little research and read our guide to understand if your creditors could attach to your retirement accounts.
+There is no clear cut answer to this question as it depends on the laws in your State of residence, but most States have laws in place to protect your nest egg, but it is not the case everywhere.
+Definitely, do a little research and read our guide to understand if your creditors could attach to your retirement accounts.

 Offer in Compromise (The SBA Debt Settlement Process)